Martyna-krawczyk/CSharp-ClassesChallenge/README.md

 In Program.cs Console.WriteLine() the numberOfBooks property from Shelf.
 You should see the number 2 printed.

-Challenge 4-6 - Searching For A Book
+Challenge 4-6 - Searching For A Book<br/>
 On the Shelf class create a new public static method named HasBook

 Has one parameter that is a string named title